 IVHQ offers projects in Childcare, Teaching, Sports, Art and Music, Medical and Health, Wildlife and Animal Care, Environment and Conservation, Construction and Renovation, NGO support, Community Development, Elderly Care and Special Needs Care.

 Another way to find something that suits you is to first choose where you want to volunteer.
-There are more than 50 destinations to choose from, and you may find that some appeal to you more than others.
+There are more than 40 countries to choose from, and you may find that some appeal to you more than others.
 You may already know where you want to go.
 If that’s the case and you’re happy to help out wherever you’re most needed, pick your preferred program destination and see if it has a project that you’d like to work on.

 There’s no right or wrong way to find the best combination for you - but with so many to choose from, you’re sure to find a good fit!